Lasseboy59/albums/README.md

-A basic ios native app:
+A basic ios native app (react-native):

 An example of a mobile store redirecting to the Amazon web store